 Once the declaration has been made, it is usually necessary for the Banns (Marriage Announcement) to be posted at the town hall for two consecutive Sundays before the marriage can take place.
 This requirement is waived however, if neither party is Italian or residing in Italy.

-A civil wedding ceremony can then take place (generally at the town hall), and in the event that the Banns have been waived, it is possible for the appointments for the declaration and for the wedding ceremony to take place on the same day.
+A civil wedding ceremony can then take place (generally at the town hall).
+In the event that the Banns have been waived, it is possible for the appointments for both the declaration and for the wedding ceremony to take place on the same day.
 Immediately after the civil ceremony, a Certificato di Matrimonio (Marriage Certificate) will be issued, certifying that the marriage is legal.

 Catholic Wedding Ceremonies in Italy

-Couples must follow the process above in order to make a Promessa di Matrimonio (Declaration of Intent to Marry), including appearing in person along with two witnesses, their original paperwork and a translator.
+Couples must follow the process above in order to make a Promessa di Matrimonio (Declaration of Intent to Marry), including appearing in person along with two witnesses, a translator, and their original paperwork.
 Once the declaration has been made and the Banns waived (or posted, in the event that either party is Italian or residing in Italy), a Catholic wedding ceremony can take place in the Catholic church of your choice.
 It is not necessary to have a civil service in addition to a Catholic wedding ceremony, as the Priest will register the marriage on your behalf.

 Popular Wedding Destinations in Italy

 With some of the most stunning scenery on earth, it’s no wonder this is often the first region in Italy that couples consider for a destination wedding.
-The beautiful towns of Florence, Siena, San Gimignano, Cortona and the Chianti region offer art, history, rolling hills, sprawling vineyards, romantic villas, ancient towns . . . . . need we say more???
+The beautiful towns of Florence, Siena, San Gimignano, Cortona and the Chianti region offer a backdrop of rolling hills, sprawling vineyards, romantic villas, ancient towns . . . . . need we say more??